-A lawyer has a right to keep your property until you have paid their fees and disbursements.
+You can get your documents from your lawyer's file once your matter is complete or you terminate your retainer with the lawyer.
+However a lawyer has a right to keep your property (including your documents) until you have paid their fees and disbursements.
 This is called a lien.
 Unless you have entered in to some other agreement with your lawyer, a lien can be exercised at any time if your lawyer's bill has not been paid.
 Your lawyer's lien can extend to all of the papers, files, documents and deeds that belong to you and that they received while they were representing you.
+If you change lawyers and your former lawyer is exercising a lien over your file because of unpaid costs, they must provide your file to you or your new lawyer if the documents are essential to current proceedings subject to reasonable security being provided for the unpaid costs.
 The Board may waive a lien over documents if it has held a hearing and is satisfied that the lawyer is guilty of unsatisfactory professional conduct and makes a determination to waive the lien.